JackDaniells/csv-parser/README.md

 # Rain CSV Parser

-This project was developed as rain interview challenge , and its function is:
+This project was developed as Rain interview challenge, and its function is:
- * Read a csv file (one at time)
+ * Read csv files
  * Standardize data following the format (specified in `config` file)
  * Generate an output with correct and bad data, where each output in a csv file.